Degree in Journalism students having an outdoor workshop

 Note: All senior-level courses require completion of at least one prerequisite course at the 200-level; students must attain a minimum grade of “B-” in the prerequisite course in order to progress to a senior-level course in the same genre.

-Select a minimum of nine credits (three courses).
-Choose at least one course from three of the following five genres:
+Choose at least one course from two of the following five genres:

 1. Non-fiction